 Definition 2.2: An object property correspondence assertion (OCA) is an expression of one of following forms:

-Ψ: R
+Ψ: P R

-Ψ: R /
+Ψ: P R /

-where Ψ is the name of the OCA, is an object property of V and is a path from R. We also say that Ψ matches with R.
+where Ψ is the name of the OCA, P is an object property of V and is a path from R. We also say that Ψ matches P with R.

 Definition 2.3: A datatype property correspondence assertion (DCA) is an expression of one of following forms: